What differentiates a powerful public relations program from one that’s just okay? The key is usually a winning strategy.

 Market research comes into play here, but so does focus.
 A common mistake is to try to target too many audiences.
 If there aren’t sufficient resources to reach many different kinds of prospective customers, it pays to prioritize and be relentlessly disciplined in the messaging and program execution.

 A strong strategy is also informed by external insights – key trends, disruptors, and specific industry changes that will affect the company over the long term.
 Other resources may be internal.
 Employees have customer contact, and virtually everyone talks about the organization where they work with others.
-Soliciting input from stakeholders is useful for developing a killer PR strategy for two reasons: first, they tend to have deep and unique knowledge of a brand and its customers, and second, because they serve as ambassadors for the brand.
-For better or worse, conversations will almost always fill gaps created by inadequate communication within the company.
+Soliciting input from stakeholders, especially employees, is useful for developing a killer PR strategy for two reasons: first, they have deep and unique knowledge of a brand and its customers; and second, because they serve as informal ambassadors for the brand.
+For better or worse, employee chatter will almost always fill gaps created by inadequate communication within the company.
 Why not make them for the better?

 Align messaging within PR and marketing

 Sometimes the public relations messaging is developed to communicate a product’s “higher-order” benefits while, simultaneously, direct-marketing promotes deep price discounts.
+This isn’t ideal, because the two messages may be in conflict.
 I once managed a well-funded campaign for a weight loss brand that focused on building scientific credibility against gimmicky competitors, yet our messaging was somewhat diluted by heavily advertised quarterly price promotions.
 While both types of messages can coexist, if they’re not carefully aligned, they can end up fighting with one another.

 Don’t fall in love with tactics

 Sometimes PR people embrace tactics that we know will generate media coverage – with good reason!
+Tactics are the fun part.
 In the heat of battle, we can overfocus on execution, too.
 But even the sexiest events may not dovetail with your target customer’s needs.
 Someone once said to me that the difference between a strategic plan and a tactical one is that the former focuses on delivered results, while the latter on delivered change.

 Bulletproof your strategy